USA Department of Family Medicine Faculty

 Ehab Molokhia, M.D.

 Dr. Molokhia joined our faculty after completing his residency with USA Family Medicine.
 Dr. Molokhia’s hometown is Ann Arbor, MI.
 He did all of his undergraduate work, as well as earned his medical degree, from the University of Alexandria in Alexandria, Egypt.
-He is Vice Chair of the Department of Family Medicine, and is also the Residency Director.
-Dr. Molokhia and his wife, Doaa, are the proud parents of three children- a son and two daughters.
+He became Interim Chair of the Department of Family Medicine July 1, 2023, after serving several years as Vice Chair and is also the Residency Director.
+He has served as program director since 2012.
+Dr. Molokhia and his wife, Doaa, are the proud parents of three children- a son and two daughters

 Rebecca Sollie, M.D.